 The five steps of exploratory research with examples

-The way you conduct this research usually depends on your chosen data collection method.4 However, this research features five standard steps.
+The way you conduct this research usually depends on your chosen data collection method.
+However, this research features five standard steps.

-The first step is narrowing down the problem and determining if using an exploratory study is an ideal course of action.4
+The first step is narrowing down the problem and determining if using an exploratory study is an ideal course of action.

 The next step is establishing a solution to the challenge you are investigating.
-This involves articulating a hypothetical statement that will guide your study.3
+This involves articulating a hypothetical statement that will guide your study.

-This is where you conceptualize your data collection and analysis techniques and use them to develop a research design.4
+This is where you conceptualize your data collection and analysis techniques and use them to develop a research design.

-This is where you collect and analyze your data from the third step.
+Now you collect and analyze your data from the third step.
 Next, you can decide if your pilot results support your hypothesis.
-This research technique allows you to change your hypothesis depending on your findings.5
+This research technique allows you to change your hypothesis depending on your findings.

 At this stage, you can determine if you would like to pursue the topic further.
-If you choose to do so, you will need to switch to another research design, like quantitative research with a larger sample size.1 Note that exploratory research does not usually give conclusive or generalizable results.2
+If you choose to do so, you will need to switch to another research design, like quantitative research with a larger sample size.
+Note that exploratory research does not usually give conclusive or generalizable results.

 Exploratory vs. explanatory research